* Oil posts largest daily fall in 2013 on Wed on hedge fund sell-off talk

 By Florence Tan

-SINGAPORE, Feb 21 (Reuters) - Oil extended losses for a second session on Thursday, with Brent slipping toward $115 a barrel after market rumours that a hedge fund was forced to liquidate substantial commodity positions led to the fuel’s largest daily fall in 2013 the previous day.
+SINGAPORE, Feb 21 (Reuters) - Oil fell for a second session on Thursday, with Brent touching a three-week low below $115 a barrel, after market rumours that a hedge fund was liquidating substantial commodity positions sparked the crude’s largest daily fall in 2013 the previous day.

-Traders continued to liquidate long positions on Thursday as oil prices fell below support levels on technical charts, triggering more sell orders.
+Traders continued to liquidate long positions on Thursday as oil prices dropped through support levels on technical charts, triggering more sell orders.

-Bearish news of a potential rise in Saudi Arabia’s oil output and a possible slowdown in the bond buying programme of the U.S. Federal Reserve also gave investors a chance to sell and take profit from a Brent bull run that has lasted nearly three months, traders said.
+Bearish news of a potential rise in Saudi Arabia’s oil output and a possible slowdown in the bond-buying programme of the U.S. Federal Reserve also gave investors a chance to take profit from a Brent bull run that has lasted nearly three months, traders said.